Plan and Prepare

 - Pay as much attention to your mental preparation as your gear.

 Although the Appalachian Trail (A.T.) is safer than most places, it is not immune from crime.
-In heavily used areas, A.T. “ridgerunners” and “caretakers” act as roving eyes and ears for Trail managers and for public education.
+In heavily used areas, A.T. “ridgerunners” and “caretakers” act as roving eyes and ears for Trail managers and public education.
 They are not law enforcement.
 And, many areas of the Trail are remote, with little or no cellphone coverage, and help may be far away.

-Safety awareness is one of your best lines of defense, and your mental preparedness and concentration on your surroundings provides your best tool in responding to situations.
+Safety awareness is one of your best lines of defense, and your mental preparedness and concentration on your surroundings provide your best tool in responding to situations.
 Here are some suggestions to minimize crime-related risk on the A.T., whether you’re day-hiking or thru-hiking.

 Leave your hiking plans with someone at home and check in frequently